 Expanded credit card usage and the surge in online shopping made these plans a bit of a dinosaur, though a few retailers continued to offer them.
 However, new buy now, pay later options have boomed in the past couple of years.
-With the holiday shopping season approaching, it’s a good time to look at these new buy now, pay later programs: How they work and what the advantages and disadvantages are.

 Types of deferred billing plans

 First, let’s talk about traditional layaway plans.
 These might be better termed “pay now, get it later.”
 A retailer lets you make regular payments on an item and then hands over the merchandise once you’ve paid it off.
 Because few stores still offer layaway programs, we’re not going to go in depth about them here.
-(Walmart, for example, is getting rid of its layaway program in favor of a partnership with Affirm, a “buy now, pay later” financing company.)
+If you are thinking about using a traditional layaway plan, the Federal Trade Commission has tips about how not to lose money when you use this method.

 The second type of plan — which truly is “buy now, pay later” — is what we’re going to focus on.
 Typically, these plans divide a purchase into equal installments, with the first installment due at checkout.
 So if you buy a $300 smart watch, for example, you’d pay $75 down and 3 more $75 installments.
 The payments are typically billed directly to the debit or credit card you used for the purchase.
 Unlike the old layaway plans, however, you’d get to take the watch home (or have it shipped to you) right away.